cyberark/ansible-conjur-collection/CONTRIBUTING.md

 # Contributing to the Ansible Conjur Collection

 Thanks for your interest in the Ansible Conjur collection.
-Before considering contributing, please take a moment to read and sign our <a href="https://github.com/cyberark/conjur/blob/master/Contributing_OSS/CyberArk_Open_Source_Contributor_Agreement.pdf" download="conjur_contributor_agreement">Contributor Agreement</a>.
-This provides patent protection for all CyberArk Ansible users and allows CyberArk to enforce its license terms.

 ## Pull Request Workflow